Jerung language

-Jerung or Jero is a moribund Kiranti language spoken in Nepal.
+Jero or Jerung is a moribund Kiranti language spoken in Nepal.
 The native language consultants whom Opgenort (2005) consulted, preferred the term ‘Jero’ to designate the language.
 The term ‘Jerung’, by contrast, is a toponym used in the names of several villages within the language area as well as the name of a village in the Wambule-speaking area.
-The Jerung language is mutually intelligible with Wambule.
-Jerung is spoken by more than 2,000 people living in Okhalḍhuṅgā and Sindhulī districts of eastern Nepal.
-Gerd Hanßon (1991) claims that there are three to four dialects of Jerung: Madhavpur, Balkhu-Sisneri, and Ratnawati (Sindhuli).
-However, according to Opgenort's (2005) consultants, there are only two major dialects: a northern dialect, which is spoken in Okhaldhunga District (ओखलढुङ्गा), and a southern dialect, which is spoken in Sindhuli District (सिनधुली).
+The Jero/Jerung language is mutually intelligible with Wambule.
+Jero/Jerung language is spoken by more than 2,000 people living in Okhalḍhuṅgā and Sindhulī districts of eastern Nepal.
+Gerd Hanßon (1991) claims that there are three to four dialects of Jero: Madhavpur, Balakhu-Sisneri, and Ratnawati (Sindhuli).
+However, according to Opgenort's (2005) consultants, there are only two major dialects: a northern dialect, which is spoken in Okhaldhunga District (ओखलढुङ्गा), and a southern dialect, which is spoken in Sindhuli District (सिन्धुली).

 Geographical distribution

-Jerung is spoken in the following locations of Nepal (Ethnologue).
+Jero/Jerung language is spoken in the following locations of Nepal (Ethnologue).